ProgrammerDan/arionum-java/arionum-miner/README.md

 That way, the miner threads can keep on mining, and aren't held up by the update / submit cycles.

+Please note this release includes at-your-own-risk 80k hardfork support.
+This is a work in progress!
+It will likely do weird things!
+As always, refer back to reference PHP miner if issues emerge.

 Enjoy!

 #### How to run